-Wavelength combines the high bandwidth and single-digit millisecond latency of 5G networks with AWS compute and storage services to enable developers to innovate and build a whole new class of applications.
-Wavelength will initially be available in partnership with Verizon starting in 2020.
-AWS is also working with other carriers like Vodafone, SK Telecom, and KDDI to expand Wavelength Zones to more locations by the end of 2020.
+Wavelength combines the high bandwidth and ultra-low latency of 5G networks with AWS compute and storage services to enable developers to innovate and build a whole new class of applications.
+Wavelength Zones are now generally available in partnership with Verizon in the United States, KDDI in Japan, and SK Telecom in South Korea.
+Wavelength Zones in Europe with Vodafone will be coming soon.

 Wavelength Zones are AWS infrastructure deployments that embed AWS compute and storage services within telecommunications providers’ datacenters at the edge of the 5G network, so application traffic can reach application servers running in Wavelength Zones without leaving the mobile providers’ network.
 This prevents the latency that would result from multiple hops to the Internet and enables customers to take full advantage of 5G networks.
 Wavelength Zones extend AWS to the 5G edge, delivering a consistent developer experience across multiple 5G networks around the world and allowing developers to build the next generation of ultra-low latency applications using the same familiar AWS services, APIs, tools, and functionality they already use today.